 so as to ensure a level of security in respect of Protected Data processed by it that is appropriate to the risks that are presented by the processing, in particular from accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to Personal Data transmitted, stored or otherwise processed; and

-without prejudice to clause 3.1 of this Schedule insofar as is possible, to assist the SSRO in the fulfilment of the SSRO’s obligations to respond to Data Subject Requests relating to Protected Data.
+without prejudice to clause 4.1 of this Schedule insofar as is possible, to assist the other Party in the fulfilment of its obligations to respond to Data Subject Requests relating to Protected Data.

-Without prejudice to clause 3.1 of this Schedule, the Contractor shall, in respect of the Protected Data processed by it under this Contract comply with the requirements regarding security of processing set out in Data Protection Laws (as applicable to Data Processors) and in this Contract.
+Without prejudice to clause 3.1 of this Schedule, each Party shall, in respect of the Protected Data processed by it under this Contract comply with the requirements regarding security of processing set out in Data Protection Laws (as applicable to Data Processors) and in this Contract.

-The Contractor shall not engage another Data Processor (or any replacement) for carrying out any processing activities in respect of the Protected Data without the SSRO’s prior written consent.
+Neither Party shall engage another Data Processor (or any replacement) for carrying out any processing activities in respect of the Protected Data without putting in place appropriate safeguards in accordance with the Data Protection Laws.

-The Contractor shall, by contract, require any Data Processor that it engages to comply with the obligations imposed by this Contract on the Contractor, when carrying out any processing activities in respect of the Protected Data.
+Each Party shall, by written contract, require any Data Processor that it engages to comply with the obligations imposed by this Contract must comply with Data Protection Laws when carrying out any processing activities in respect of the Protected Data.

-The Contractor shall ensure that any Employee and all other persons authorised by it, or by any person acting on its behalf (including by any Data Processor pursuant to clause 3.1 of this Schedule), to process Protected Data are subject to a binding written contractual obligation with the Contractor or with the Data Processor that has engaged them to keep the Protected Data confidential (except where disclosure is required in accordance with applicable law, in which case the Contractor shall, where practicable and not prohibited by applicable law, notify the SSRO of any such requirement before such disclosure).
+Each Party shall ensure that any Employee and all other persons authorised by it, or by any person acting on its behalf (including by any Data Processor pursuant to clause 3.1 of this Schedule), to process Protected Data are subject to a binding written contractual obligation with the Party that has engaged them to keep the Protected Data confidential (except where disclosure is required in accordance with applicable law or for insurance or auditing purposes, in which case the disclosing Party shall, where practicable and not prohibited by applicable law, notify the other Party of any such requirement before such disclosure).

-Without prejudice to any other provision of this Schedule, the Contractor shall ensure that any Employee processing Protected Data are reliable and have received adequate training on compliance with this Schedule and the Data Protection Laws applicable to the processing.
+Without prejudice to any other provision of this Schedule, each Party shall ensure that any Employee processing Protected Data are reliable and have received adequate training on compliance with this Schedule and the Data Protection Laws applicable to the processing.

-The Contractor shall ensure that access to Protected Data is limited to the authorised persons who need access to it to supply the Services.
+Each Party shall ensure that access to Protected Data is limited to the authorised persons who need access to it to supply the Services.

-Assistance with the SSRO’s compliance and Data Subject rights
+Data Subject rights

-The Contractor shall (at no cost to the SSRO):
+The SSRO shall be the point of contact for any Data Subject Requests.

-promptly record and then refer all Data Subject Requests it receives to the SSRO within three Working Days of receipt of the request;
+The SSRO shall promptly record and then refer all Data Subject Requests it receives, relating to this Contract, to the Contractor within three Working Days of receipt of the request.

-provide such information and cooperation and take such action as the SSRO reasonably requests in relation to each Data Subject Request, within the timescales reasonably required by the SSRO; and
+The Contractor shall provide such information and cooperation and take such action as the SSRO reasonably requests in relation to each Data Subject Request, within the timescales reasonably required by the SSRO.

-not respond to any Data Subject Request or Complaint without the SSRO’s prior written approval.
+The Contractor shall not respond to any Data Subject Requests or Complaints, relating to the Contract, without the SSRO’s prior written approval (such approval not to be unreasonably withheld or delayed)

 Without prejudice to clause 2.1 of this Schedule, the Contractor shall, at its cost and expense, provide such information, co-operation and other assistance to the SSRO as the SSRO reasonably requires (taking into account the nature of processing and the information available to the Contractor) to ensure compliance with the SSRO’s obligations under Data Protection Laws, including with respect to:

 security of processing;